Australian head of state dispute: Scholarly sources

-Former governor-general and Liberal politician Sir Paul Hasluck stated in 1979 that Australia's monarch is the country's head of state and the Governor-General is her or his representative.
+Former governor-general and Liberal politician Sir Paul Hasluck stated in 1979 that Australia's monarch is the country's head of state and the governor-general is her or his representative.
 The same view has been expressed by former governor-general and legal scholar Sir Zelman Cowen.
 This position has been supported by many constitutional scholars, including Harrison Moore, George Winterton, and George Williams.
 Furthermore, George Winterton argued that, because the Governor-General only functions on a federal level, with Governors playing corresponding parts in the States, the Governor-General could not be the head of state for the nation as a whole.

+Constitutional law academic Anne Twomey concludes that the monarch is the head of state, noting that the head of state is usually defined as the person holding "the highest ranking constitutional office in a country, in whom executive power is vested and to whom an Oath of Allegiance is commonly made".
+This is the case for the monarch.
+Additionally, as the governor-general is a representative of another person with a higher status, this means that they themselves cannot hold the highest ranking constitutional office.
+She concludes that this is the same position for all the other Commonwealth realms.
+Furthermore she concludes that the monarch "is regarded as Australia's head of state by the British Government, the Australian Government, the United Nations and most legal and constitutional experts, even though some of her most fervent supporters, for political reasons, still profess that she is not".
+Additionally, she notes that the monarch holds her office in relation to the nation as a whole, while the governor-general's powers are limited to only the federal level of government; the monarch being represented in the states by governors.

+A paper by David Hamer, originally published by the Centre for Research in Public Sector Management at the University of Canberra, describes Australia as having two heads of state: the monarch, who is "the head of state" and performs a symbolic role; and the governor-general, who is "the constitutional head of state."

 A founding member of the monarchist lobby group Australians for Constitutional Monarchy and former Justice of the High Court of Australia, Michael Kirby has long supported the view that the Queen is Australia's head of state.
 The same view was expressed by the former Chief Justice of the High Court, Sir Anthony Mason.

 However, Professor Colin Howard argued that, "It seems therefore that practice and law now coincide to support the proposition that, certain matters of ceremony and courtesy apart, the head of state in Australia is not the Queen but the Governor-General".
 Professor Owen E. Hughes commented that there was "ambiguity" on the issue, and described both the monarch and the governor-general as the head of state at different times in the same book.